jmd-dk/concept/doc/tutorial/gadget.rst

    <h3>CONCEPT</h3>

-As always, we start with a CO\ *N*\ CEPT parameter file, which you should save as e.g. ``params/tutorial``:
+As always, we start with a CO\ *N*\ CEPT parameter file, which you should save as e.g. ``param/tutorial``:

 .. code-block:: python3
-   :caption: params/tutorial
+   :caption: param/tutorial
-   :name: params-gadget
+   :name: param-gadget
-   :emphasize-lines: 4, 13, 41
+   :emphasize-lines: 4, 10, 35

    # Input/output
    if _gen: